The History of Camp & Club Kodiak

 That lesson stuck with me.
 And that was really what inspired me to get Camp Kodiak started.”

 Camp Kodiak was established in 1991.
 It started off on a leased site in Kingston, Ontario, and moved to our present site in Parry Sound in 1998.
 In 2015 we celebrated our 25th summer.

 Club Kodiak began in 2007, first as an extension of our camp program at our Parry Sound site.
 The program was designed to continue to promote the values and fundamental principles of Camp Kodiak, but was designed to include life skills for young adults.
-Club Kodiak made the move to its present location in Burk's Falls in 2009, and we will celebrate our 10-year anniversary this summer.
+Club Kodiak made the move to its present location in Burk's Falls in 2009.